The Blogger Recognition Award

 Welcome to my #AmReading feature!
 I am highlighting an author and their book currently visible in the “Fair Weather” widget celebrating blue skies, following seas, and my Goodreads (currently reading) list.

-I will be presenting my review shortly, but in the meantime (from Amazon), here is the
+I will be presenting my review on Tuesday, December 19th, and can tell you that so far I’m finding the book a hoot.
+In the meantime (from Amazon), here is the

 Book Blurb: